• Skip to primary navigation

 Jump to Recipe Jump to Video

-I know okra gets a bad rap because it's known for being slimy, but when it's cooked right, it makes a delicious vegetable dish to add to your table.
+I know okra gets a bad rap because it's known for having a slimy texture, but when it's cooked right, it makes a delicious vegetable dish to add to your table.
 This Garlic Roasted Okra is mouthwateringly tender after roasting in the oven and has a rich flavor thanks to the plant butter and seasoning it's tossed in.
-Not slimy at all, this okra dish is deliciousness in every bite.
+The best part is it's not slimy at all!
+I consider this to be one of the best okra recipes because there is deliciousness in every bite.
+Even if you're not a fan of okra, this dish will change your mind.

 Okra is a great vegetable to work with because it contains a lot of vitamins and minerals, including magnesium, folate, Vitamin C, and fiber.
 It also has a mild flavor, which makes it perfect for mixing with your favorite seasonings and serving with other dishes.
 This simple recipe is very complementary and packs a lot of flavor.
-Let's look at what you'll need.
+Let's look at what you'll need to make one of my favorite okra recipes.

 Video Tutorial